Hack!

 Hack! is a 2007 American horror film directed and written by Matt Flynn.
 The film centres on a group of students who, while on a field trip, become victims in a snuff film, and stars Danica McKellar, Jay Kenneth Johnson, William Forsythe, Sean Kanan, Juliet Landau, Justin Chon, Travis Schuldt, Adrienne Frantz and Gabrielle Richens.
-The film was released in the UK on July 20, 2007 before receiving a US release on December 11, 2007.
+The film was released in the UK on July 20, 2007, before receiving a US release on December 11, 2007.

 Plot

-On a small island, a man is chased by an unseen figure.
-As he stops to catch his breath, his pursuer decapitates him.
-Meanwhile, a group of teenage college students, including the social outcast Emily, Emily's love interest Johnny, the flamboyant homosexual Ricky, jock Tim, boyish lesbian Maddy, stoner Q and girly-girl Sylvia, are chosen to go on a field trip to a small island.
+On a small island, a man is chased and decapitated by his pursuer.
+Meanwhile, a group of teenage college students, named Emily, Johnny, Ricky, Tim, Maddy, Q and Sylvia, are chosen to go on a field trip to the island.
 The group, along with their teacher Mr. Argento, meet Captain J.T.
 Bates who takes them to the island on his boat.
-Here, the group meet the eccentric couple Vincent King and Mary Shelley who they will be staying with.
+There, the group meet Vincent King and Mary Shelley a couple with whom they will be staying.
 Mary begins to film the group on her hand-held recorder, saying that she is an aspiring director.

-At night, while the group settle in and have dinner with Vincent and Mary, Mr. Argento finds he has to leave the island to retrieve some equipment.
-However arriving at the boat, Mr. Argento finds J.T. murdered.
+At night, while the group settle in and have dinner with Vincent and Mary, Mr. Carl Villanueva finds that he has to leave the island to retrieve some equipment.
+However, arriving at the boat, Argento finds J.T. murdered.
 Meanwhile, the students have a bonfire on the beach.
 Q leaves the group only to be startled by a figure dressed up as a clown.
-When he tells the others the incident is ignored and everyone goes to bed, not knowing Mr. Argento has also been murdered.
+After telling the others about the incident, he is ignored and everyone goes to bed, not knowing that Argento has also been murdered.

 The following day, Sheriff Stoker arrives on the island in search of a missing hunter.
-He questions Vincent and Mary, but both deny ever seeing him, so the Sheriff leaves.
-Soon after, Tim and Sylvia sneak into the forest to have sex but are quickly attacked by the killer, who murders Tim with a chainsaw.
-Sylvia is chased through the forest but is eventually caught before being locked in a cage in an underground dungeon.
-At dinner, Emily becomes concerned with the various group disappearances before she realises the phone lines are down, however Vincent and Mary convince everyone there is nothing to worry about.
-The students again have a bonfire on the beach, while Q decides to try and search for a phone signal.
-He encounters the clown once again, who swiftly crushes his neck and kills him.
+He questions Vincent and Mary, who deny ever seeing him, so the Sheriff leaves.
+Tim and Sylvia later sneak into the forest to have sex but are quickly attacked by the killer, who murders Tim with a chainsaw.
+Sylvia is caught and locked in a cage in an underground dungeon.
+At dinner, Emily becomes concerned with the various disappearances before realising that the phone lines are down.
+Vincent and Mary convince everyone that there is nothing to worry about.
+The students have another bonfire on the beach.
+While searching for a phone signal, Q encounters the clown again, who crushes his neck and kills him.
 With Q now also missing, Emily, Johnny, Ricky, and Maddy enter the forest to find their fellow students.
-Meanwhile, Vincent and Mary watch videos of various murders they have committed and filmed, revealing the couple are making a snuff film.
+Meanwhile, Vincent and Mary watch videos of murders they have committed and filmed.
+The couple are making a snuff film.